opensecuritycontroller/community/testing/testcases/sg_testcases.md

 **Type:** Positive

 **Description:**
-User can bind an SG with Openstack DAI
+User can bind an SG with OpenStack DAI

 **Required Initial State:**
 OSC has VC, MC, DA added, and Deployment Specification has been deployed.